dlundgaard/gitty/README.md

 # Gitty

-Command line utility for enhanced workflow when using the Git CLI.
+Command line interface for enhanced workflow when using the Git CLI.